Table of Contents

 - ‘debug, 48’

 Show everything, including debugging information.

-will be dropped in a following FFmpeg version.
+NO_COLORis deprecated and will be dropped in a future FFmpeg version.

 Dump full command line and console output to a file named

+program-YYYYMMDD-HHMMSS.login the current directory.
 This file can be useful for bug reports.
+It also implies

 Setting the environment variable

 FFREPORTto any value has the same effect.
 If the value is a ’:’-separated key=value sequence, these options will affect the report; option values must be escaped if they contain special characters or the options delimiter ’:’ (see the “Quoting and escaping” section in the ffmpeg-utils manual).